Lypho2012/DeterminantToCircuitDiagram/README.md

 This method was implemented with recursion and takes in any integer values in the matrix.

 ## Leibniz Formula
-This method was implemented using breadth first search and only takes in 0's and 1's in the matrix to reduce complexity of circuit diagram.
+This method was implemented using breadth first search and only takes in 0's and 1's in the matrix to reduce complexity of digital circuit diagram.
+The digital circuit performs the And operation on the permutations generated using the Leibniz formula, then adds up the outputs to find the result.